crazed-developer/nobelium-blog/content/blog/perspectives-on-dpi/index.en.md

 When I open the image in my Photoshop, and view the image size.
 It tells me that the image is 72 DPI.
 Thats quite low!!!

-True that actually sounds low, for a high quality print!
+True that actually sounds low, but to be honest it's a confusing number.
+It's at best just informational, it lets you see which size the image will be at different DPI's Just play a little with the numbers and you can see the sizes change.

-**But** do not only look at the DPI, also look at the size they write!
+Do not only look at the DPI, also look at the size they write!

 We need another formula: